 Specifically, they will consider things like:

 But there may be situations where it is not in the child’s best interest to keep that current living situation.
-At times like these, it is vitally important to have a New York family law attorney to ensure that all critical information comes to light and that the child’s best interests are truly served.
-Call the Law Office of Ryan Besinque to speak with a top rated family law attorney about your child custody case, we are here to help (929) 251-4477.
+At times like these, it is vitally important to have New York attorneys ensure that all critical information comes to light in a New York child custody case.
+Call the Law Office of Ryan Besinque to speak with a top-rated family law attorney about your child custody case, we are here to help (929) 251-4477.

 Child custody is broken down into two specific types: physical and legal custody.